project-allocator/project-allocator/README.md

 To check if the application has been deployed successfully, go to the deployment repository on GitHub and follow these steps:

 1. Click **Actions**
-2. Select one of the workflow runs
+2. Select the latest workflow run
+   a.
+You may see some failed workflow runs, but you can ignore them as long as the latest workflow run is successful.
 3. Select `deploy`, and click **Print Application URL**
 4. Click the displayed application URL